sabrinandrade/hudl-login/README.md

 If there are no results, go to: https://www.python.org/downloads/ and download the latest Python version.
 Install Python 3.*, and add Python to your system's PATH.

+Keep in mind that, if using MacOS, the command should be `python3` instead of `python`.

 ### Selenium
 After installing Python, run the following command on the Terminal to install Selenium: